Guides for product: Monochrome 1.3" 128x64 OLED graphic display - STEMMA QT / Qwiic

 The driver chip, SSD1306 can communicate in two ways: I2C or SPI.
-The OLED itself require a 3.3V power supply and 3.3V logic levels for communication, but we include a 3.3V regulator and all pins are fully level shifted so you can use with 5V devices!
+The OLED itself requires a 3.3V power supply and 3.3V logic levels for communication, but we include a 3.3V regulator and all pins are fully level shifted so you can use with 3V or 5V devices!

 The power requirements depend a little on how much of the display is lit but on average the display uses about 40mA from the 3.3V supply.
 Built into the OLED driver is a simple switch-cap charge pump that turns 3.3v-5v into a high voltage drive for the OLEDs.

-We have a detailed tutorial and example code in the form of an Arduino library for text and graphics.
+We have a detailed tutorial and example code for Arduino and Python/CircuitPython for text and graphics.
 You'll need a microcontroller with more than 1K of RAM since the display must be buffered.
-The library can print text, bitmaps, pixels, rectangles, circles and lines.
-It uses 1K of RAM since it needs to buffer the entire display but its very fast!
+The library can print text, bitmaps, pixels, rectangles, circles, and lines.
+It uses 1K of RAM since it needs to buffer the entire display but it's very fast!
 The code is simple to adapt to any other microcontroller.